primefaces/primefaces-test/README.md

 ### Legacy JSF Versions
 ***

-The branch `javax` contains a PrimeFaces Test setup to run again Jakarta EE10 profile using Jetty 9.
+The branch `javax` contains a PrimeFaces Test setup to run against Jakarta EE10 profile using Jetty 9.
 Per default the application uses Mojarra 2.3.x.
-You can also use other versions with the available maven profiles: myfaces23, myfaces23next, mojarra23
+This maven project uses maven profiles to configure web container and JSF implementations/versions.
+By default, the profiles for Jetty/OpenWebBeans and the Mojarra 2.3.x JSF implementations are enabled, but it is also possible to use other JSF implementations and versions with combinations of available maven profiles: jetty-owb, myfaces23, myfaces23next, mojarra23

-`mvn clean jetty:run -Pmyfaces23`
+`mvn clean jetty:run -Pjetty,myfaces23`

-`mvn clean jetty:run -Pmyfaces23next`
+`mvn clean jetty:run -Pjetty,myfaces23next`

-`mvn clean jetty:run -Pmojarra23`
+`mvn clean jetty:run -Pjetty,mojarra23`

 ### Visual Studio Code Quickstart
 ***

 See the [quickstart guide for running in Visual Studio Code](./vscode-quickstart.md) for more information.

+### Running with Payara
+***

+The `payara5-javax` and `payara6-jakarta` branches contain a PrimeFaces Test setup to run against a JavaEE/JakartaEE profile using Payara v5/v6 and its bundled Mojarra implementation of the Faces specification.
+When using this setup, it is possible to use the `payara-micro:start` command and navigate to <strong>http://localhost:8080/</strong> to access the page.

+For the `payara5-javax` branch, Payara v5 will be used, supports JavaEE/JakartaEE v8/v9/v9.1 with the javax package namespace, and works with Java11 and Java17.
+Use it with the following maven invocation:

+`mvn clean verify payara-micro:start -Ppayara5`

+A custom port can also be specified:

+`mvn clean verify payara-micro:start -Ppayara5 -Dpayara5.port=5000`

+For the `payara6-jakarta` branch, Payara v6 will be used, supports JakartaEE v10 with the jakarta package namespace, and works with Java11 through Java21.
+Use it with the following maven invocation:

+`mvn clean verify payara-micro:start -Ppayara6`

+A custom port can also be specified:

+`mvn clean verify payara-micro:start -Ppayara6 -Dpayara6.port=5000`